-Before you can determine whether you need a personal umbrella policy, it’s important to understand exactly what umbrella coverage is and how it works.
+Before you can determine whether you need a personal umbrella policy, it’s important to understand exactly what umbrella coverage is, how it works and how much it costs.

 What is umbrella insurance?